-It is very critical for power inputs to NOT be directly connected to the ground plane of a PCB.
-The ground side of the power input will be noisy whether the source is a linear supply of a switching power supply.
+It is very critical for the pins of the power input connector to NOT be directly connected to the ground plane of a PCB.
+The ground side of the power input will be noisy whether the source is a linear supply or a switching power supply.
 Both the power input and the ground must be connected to a filter capacitor before going to any other place.
 The only exception would be to a polarity protection diode for the ground side.
 However this must still not connect to the ground plane.
-Ground plane connection is to be made only after the connection to a capacitor ground.
+Ground plane connection is to be made only after the connection to a capacitor ground, never where the DC power connector is mounted.
 On the hot side the connection to the capacitor may be made through a series filter resistor or inductor.
+Following is how schematics should be drawn to illustrate the correct routing of traces.
+The first schematic is unregulated and the second is regulated using a three terminal regulator IC.